Comprehensive Large Group Health Insurance Solutions for Businesses

 Kaiser Permanente

 Kaiser Permanente is one of the largest provider network options for large group coverage.
-As of 2021, Kaiser Permanente provided health insurance coverage to more than 12.5 million health plan members.
+As of 2021, Kaiser Permanente provided medical protection coverage to more than 12.5 million health plan members.
 It also has more than 724 medical facilities spread throughout the United States for managed care services, preventive care and more.

 Pros